cferdinandi/adventure/content/gm.md

 - Put someone in a tough spot
 - Offer a choice... with a cost

-### Outcomes for Common Types of Die Rolls
+### Outcomes for Common Actions

 There are a handful of types of die rolls that happen frequently in adventure.
 Here are some ideas for improvising outcomes to them.

 Cast Spells
-: When you try to cast a spell, make a Wisdom roll.
+: When casting a difficult or powerful spell...
-	- **10+** The spell works
+	- **9+** The spell works
-	- **7-9** The spell works, but you draw unwelcome attention or lose control of it
+	- **6-8** The spell works, but you draw unwelcome attention or lose control of it

 Combat
-: Strength Roll for close-up combat, or Agility for ranged.
+: When fighting close-up or from afar with ranged weapons...
-	- **10+** Deal your damage (_optional: do 1 more HP of damage but the enemy hits you_)
+	- **9+** Deal your damage (_optional: do 1 more HP of damage but the enemy hits you_)
-	- **7-9** Deal your damage, and enemy hits you or you get put in a tough spot
+	- **6-8** Deal your damage, and enemy hits you or you get put in a tough spot

 Defy Danger
-: Any time you try to avoid danger or getting hurt, roll with the appropriate stat.
+: Any time you try to avoid danger or getting hurt...
-	- **10+** You succeed
+	- **9+** You succeed
-	- **7-9**  You stumble, and choose from a worse outcome or tough choice
+	- **6-8**  You stumble, and choose from a worse outcome or tough choice

 Defend
-: When you try to defend yourself of a teammate from an attack, make a Strength roll.
+: When you try to defend yourself of a teammate from an attack...
-	- **10+** Block the attack
+	- **9+** Block the attack
-	- **7-9** Cut the damage in half (_if protecting someone else, take the hit yourself_)
+	- **6-8** Cut the damage in half, or block all of it but damage your armor or weapon

 Understand the World
-: Whenever you try to study the world around you, a person, or a situation, make a Wisdom roll.
-On a 10+, ask three questions.
-On a 7-9, ask one.
+: Whenever you try to study the world around you, a person, or a situation...
+On a 9+, ask three questions.
+On a 6-8, ask one.
 	- What happened here recently?
 	- What is about to happen?
 	- What should I be on the lookout for?